root-project/root/README/ReleaseNotes/v626/index.md

 - Add missing documentation to TH1 functions.

-- Restructure the the math reference guide.
+- Restructure the math reference guide.

 - Make the web gui documentation visible in the reference guide